Bio Connections: Four ways Breakthrough Victoria is building a commercial platform for health & life science innovation

 We’re already investing.

-Seer Medical – Seer Medical has developed a that enables diagnosis and long-term monitoring for epilepsy management.
+Seer Medical – Seer Medical has developed a home-based wearable technology that enables diagnosis and long-term monitoring for epilepsy management.
 They’re also working on a non-invasive seizure risk forecaster, called SEER Home, to predict when a seizure may happen.
 When you think of the 65 million people who live with epilepsy worldwide.

 You can see what we mean by investing for impact.
 Seer’s presence in Melbourne, for example, is expected to create up to 225 jobs across R&D, manufacturing and production.